Woman wearing only bra, panties slams SUV into Queens home

-JAMAICA, Queens (WABC) --Three people were injured when an SUV slammed into a home in Queens Monday, and witnesses say the driver was wearing only a underwear.
+ROCHDALE VILLAGE, Queens (WABC) --Three people were injured when an SUV slammed into a home in Queens Monday, and witnesses say the driver was wearing only underwear.

-The crash happened on Baisley Boulevard in Jamaica just before 1 p.m., with the car slamming through the garage of a vacant home and knocking a hole in the wall of a neighboring bedroom with three people inside.
+The crash happened on Baisley Boulevard in Rochdale Village just before 1 p.m., with the car slamming through the garage of a vacant home and knocking a hole in the wall of a neighboring bedroom with three people inside.

 A 14-year-old boy who was sitting on the bed said debris hit his head.
 But they were all surprised when they saw how the driver was dressed.